operand/agency/site/_articles/walkthrough.md

     /Chatty.say content:"Hello"
     ```

-    This allows the user to work hand-in-hand with agents, and is one of the
+    This allows the user to work hand-in-hand with intelligent agents, and is
-    driving principles behind Agency's design.
+    one of the driving visions behind Agency's design.

     See the [demo
     application](https://github.com/operand/agency/tree/main/examples/demo/) for